UMN-GDC/MASH/docs/README.md

 | --loop_covs| OPTIONAL: Default= False.
 If True, loop over the ORDERED set of user defined covariates including all previous covariates in each iteration. **Note: The order in which the covrariates are controlled for is based upon the researchers best judjements.
 In other words, include the most likely **|

 ## Descrtiption of Inputs
 Here are illustrative examples of what files might look like.
-All three file types containing data for analysis have the first two columns that are the Family ID (FID) and the Individuals ID (IID).
-They are then followed by values specific to each file type (phenotypes for the phenotype file, covariates for the covaraiates file, and PC loadings for the PC file. **Note: Both the phenotype and covariates files should have column headers, whereas the PC file should not.** See the example [pheno](https://github.com/coffm049/Basu_herit/blob/master/Example/pheno.phen), [covariate](https://github.com/coffm049/Basu_herit/blob/master/Example/covar.txt), and [PC](https://github.com/coffm049/Basu_herit/blob/master/Example/pcas.eigenvec) file in the examples folder.
+The phenotyp, covariates, and principal componet files have the first two columns that are the Family ID (FID) and the Individuals ID (IID).
+They are then followed by values specific to each file type (phenotypes for the phenotype file, covariates for the covaraiates file, and PC loadings for the PC file (An exmaple explaining how to compute PC's is given in the section "Example of computing GRM and eigenvectors from .bed files" below). **Note: Both the phenotype and covariates files should have column headers, whereas the PC file should not.** See the example [pheno](https://github.com/coffm049/Basu_herit/blob/master/Example/pheno.phen), [covariate](https://github.com/coffm049/Basu_herit/blob/master/Example/covar.txt), and [PC](https://github.com/coffm049/Basu_herit/blob/master/Example/pcas.eigenvec) file in the examples folder.

 | Column | Column Contents |
 |------------|----------|